antmicro/kenning-pipeline-manager/docs/source/specification-builder.md

 - `fail_on_warnings` - Determines whether the validation should fail on warnings
 - `dump_spec` - A path to where the specification should be dumped as a file before validation.
   Useful for debugging purposes.
+- `sort_spec` - Return specification that has all possible lists sorted.
+Useful for creating specification that is stored in git repo to obtain better diffs.
+(To obtain fully sorted specification file it must be ensured that the dictionary keys are also sorted.
+  E.g. in `json.dump()` function the `sort_keys` must be set to `True`.)

 The created `specification` upon successful run should contain a full specification based on `SpecificationBuilder`.
 It is a regular Python dictionary that can be saved to a JSON file using the `json.dump` method.